Heading into retirement without debt can make your golden years gleam. So, should you pay off your mortgage before retiring?

 Another advantage is not having that obligation over your head.
 Not only does it feel good, but should things go south, it’s one less bill to worry about.

 Finally, if you’re earning less on your savings than you’re paying in mortgage interest, you’ll be better off paying down the mortgage.
-If you’re paying 4% percent on your mortgage and earning 2% at the bank, you’re going backward by 2% per year.
+If you’re paying 4% on your mortgage and earning 2% at the bank, you’re going backward by 2% per year.
 Pay it off, and you’ll be gaining 2% per year.

 Mortgage payoff cons